-Flextime means that a worker can start and finish at times suitable to themselves and their employer
+Flexitime means that a worker can start and finish at times that suit themselves and their employer.

-Piece Rate is when an employee is paid for the number of items they produce eg.: block layers
+- Piece Rate is when an employee is paid for the number of items they produce - eg.: block layers

-A Bonus is an unexpected payment which can be used as a reward for one's work and as an incentive for an employee to work hard.

-Minimum Wage is the least amount of payment for work done that an employer can legally pay his/her employees
+- A Bonus is an unexpected payment which can be used as a reward for one's work and as an incentive for an employee to work hard. - Minimum Wage is the lowest amount of payment that an employer can legally pay his/her employees for the work they do.